Festive Closure Information

 Rose Baynes-Revett

-Rose is the programme lead for the BA (Hons) Early Childhood Studies.
+Rose is a lecturer for the undergraduate Early Childhood Studies programmes.
 Rose’s early years background began in a preschool for a domestic violence refuge, offering information and guidance for mothers on rebuilding a family.

 Rose started her teaching career with Colchester Institute, teaching on the Early Years BTEC Level 3.
 This has provided a wealth of knowledge in current needs for preschools in the local area, and supports knowledge of current practice within settings.